Originally posted January 29, 2018. Updated July 26, 2018, Nov 5, 2018, and March 21, 2019.

 - Whatever other spending for things we decide to do that we wouldn’t do if we stayed in Raleigh.

 This is willful decadence.
 It’s true that these trips will cost us less than if we had to pay cash, but under normal circumstances we would not be going on these trips at all, so the net result is they cost us money.
-To be fair, we’re what’s known as DINK (dual income no kids) so these trips aren’t going to put us in the poor house, but they are extra and pretending otherwise is Trumping the truth.
+To be fair, we’re in a position that these trips aren’t going to put us in the poor house, but they are extra and pretending otherwise is Trumping the truth.

 OK, cool, you’re convinced.
 Which cards should you get to maximize utility?